viktornikolov069/Simple-String-Library/README.md

 The following **functionality** is completed:

 DynamicString:
-* [x] getSize - returns the number of chars in the string.
+* [x] get_size - Returns the number of chars in the string.
+* [x] get_alloc - Returns the allocated size including null terminator
+* [x] get_str_immutable - Returns a const version of the data.
-* [x] getStrImmutable - returns a const version of the data inside the string.
+* [x] get_str - Returns a non const version of the data.
+* [x] copy - Allocates new memory and copies data.
+Returns pointer to new memory.
+* [x] append_str - Reallocates memory for the old string and for the new                appending string.
+Appends string at the end.
-* [x] destStr - frees the heap allocated memory
+* [x] dest_str - Frees the heap allocated memory.

 **TO DO**